A verifiably secure and proportional committee election rule: Analysis of maximin support

-where the last two inequalities follow from $|A^*|\geq |A|$ and $t\leq t^*/2$, respectively.
-By an averaging argument, this implies that there is a candidate $c'\in A^*\setminus A$ with a demand of at least $t$ relative to $f'$.
-Finally, we define weight vector $w':=w+f'$: by Lemma~\ref{lem:subflow}, $w'$ is non-negative and feasible.
-Furthermore, it provides the same support as $w$ to each committee member $c\in A$, namely $t$, and a support of at least $t$ to candidate $c'$.
-Hence, $supp_{w'}(A+c')\geq t$. \end{proof}

-$\MMS$ is a standard greedy algorithm.
-To conclude the section, we mention that a "lazy" version of it can save a factor $\Theta(k)$ in the runtime while keeping the approximation guarantee virtually unchanged.
-In particular, in Appendix~\ref{s:lazymms} we prove the following result.
+$\MMS$ is a greedy algorithm with a runtime of $O(\bal \cdot |C|\cdot k)$, where we recall that $\bal$ is the time complexity of computing a balanced weight vector; see Remark~\ref{rem:bal}.
+To conclude the section we mention that a "lazy greedy" version of it can save a factor $\Theta(k)$ in the runtime while keeping the approximation guarantee virtually unchanged.
+In Appendix~\ref{s:lazymms} we prove the following result.

 \begin{theorem} There is an algorithm $\lazy$ that, for any $\eps>0$, offers a $(2+\eps)$-approximation for the maximin support problem, satisfies the PJR property, and executes in time $O(\bal\cdot |C|\cdot \log(1/\eps))$. \end{theorem}